First Dominican Republic: Development of a new constitution

 During this time, a new Constitution was established that laid the foundation for the country's political organization.
 The new Constitution was drafted and promulgated in 1844, shortly after the Dominican Republic declared its independence from Haiti.
 This Constitution established a republican system of government, in which the fundamental rights and freedoms of citizens were recognized.

 One of the most notable aspects of this Constitution was the division of powers.
-The executive power was in the hands of a president, elected by popular vote, who was in charge of governing the country.
-The legislative power fell to a bicameral Congress, composed of a Chamber of Deputies and a Senate, in charge of making laws.
-And finally, the judicial power was in the hands of a Supreme Court of Justice, in charge of guaranteeing impartiality and justice in the legal system.
+Executive power was in the hands of a president, elected by popular vote, who was in charge of governing the country.
+Legislative power fell to a bicameral Congress, composed of a Chamber of Deputies and a Senate, in charge of making laws.
+Judicial power rested with a Supreme Court of Justice, in charge of guaranteeing impartiality and justice in the legal system.

 In addition to the division of powers, the Constitution of the First Republic also established the separation of Church and State.
 This meant that the State could not intervene in religious affairs and that every citizen was free to profess the religion of his or her choice.

-The new Constitution of the First Dominican Republic laid the foundations for the political organization of the country.
-It established a republican system of government, with a division of powers and the separation of Church and State.

 Conflicts and political struggles

 Within the 17 years of the First Republic, the influence of liberal that led to the establishment of the Dominican Republic would lose prominence, and conservative politics took the reins of the government.
 The two most prolific politicians to emerge from this period was Pedro Santana (left) and Buenaventura Báez (right).

-Since its formation, the First Dominican Republic faced a series of internal conflicts and political struggles.
+After its formation, the First Dominican Republic faced a series of internal conflicts and political struggles.
 One of the main conflicts was the struggle between conservatives and liberals, who had divergent political and economic visions.
-From the day after the declaration of independence, political power passed to the conservative group of hateros and Frenchified bureaucrats.
-Through majority control, the presidency of the Central Government Board was in the hands of Tomás Bobadilla, and the Liberation Army with General Pedro Santana, and his Seiban lancers.
-Although they were the ones who had the experience in managing men for the coming war, they were also allies of the bourgeoisie of foreign importers and exporters who supported the annexation of the country to the highest power.
-After a failed attempt by the petty bourgeoisie to regain power under the leadership of Juan Pablo Duarte, who represented the strongest component opposed to the imposition of foreign rule, the hatero sector led by Santana, leader of the east of the country, expelled the Trinitarios and established a military dictatorship, which was only disputed by his former protégé, Buenaventura Báez, a rancher-logger and merchant from the South, more educated and better administrator, although more cunning end even honest than Santana.
+After the declaration of independence, political power passed to the conservative group of hateros and Frenchified bureaucrats.
+Through majority control, the presidency of the Central Government Board was in the hands of Tomás Bobadilla, and the Liberation Army was controlled by General Pedro Santana and his Seiban lancers.
+Although they were the ones who had experience in managing men for the upcoming war, they were also bourgeoisie allies of foreign importers and exporters who supported the annexation of the country to the highest power.
+After a failed attempt by the petty bourgeoisie to regain power under the leadership of Juan Pablo Duarte, who represented the strongest component opposed to the imposition of foreign rule, the hatero sector led by Santana, leader of the east of the country, expelled the Trinitarios and established a military dictatorship, which was only disputed by his former protégé, Buenaventura Báez, a rancher-logger and merchant from the South, who was more educated, a better administrator, more cunning and honest than Santana.